Maysville roadcut: Fairview Formation

-Bellevue formation
+Bellevue Formation

-The Bellevue formation is the uppermost rock bed layer of the Maysville roadcut.
-Being the uppermost formation of the Maysville roadcut, this is the youngest layer of the Ordovician period, dating to around 455-450 million years ago.
+The Bellevue Formation is the uppermost rock bed layer and is the youngest layer of the Ordovician period, dating to around 455-450 million years ago.
+This formation is the least accessible of the three formations at Maysville, requiring a steep hike up a trail located near the south end of the roadcut.
+The top of Bellevue along with parts of the base are difficult to access and potentially dangerous.

-This formation is the least accessible of the three formations at Maysville, requiring one to hike up a steep trail located near the South end of the roadcut.
-It is important to be cautious while hiking the trail to Bellevue as ticks and poison ivy are prevalent in the forested areas.
-North America was underwater during the Ordovician period therefore the Bellevue formation was formed from shallow water deposits, consisting mostly of shale.
+Much of North America was underwater during the Ordovician period, therefore the Bellevue formation was formed from shallow water deposits consisting mostly of shale.
 Within the layers of shale, brachiopod fragments are prevalent, and commonly vinlandostrophia are found.
-The Bellevue formation contains many small crinoid stems due to the deposits that came from the shallow water in the most recent years of the Ordovician period.
-The base of the Bellevue formation contains a large collection of echinoderms.
+There are many small crinoid stems because of the deposits that came from the shallow water in the most recent years of the Ordovician.
+The base of the formation contains a large collection of echinoderms.
 Crinoids are a part of the echinoderm phylum.
-The Bellevue formation also comprises larger fragments of bryozoa as well as vinlandostrophia in comparison to the Fairview and Kope formations.
-Visitors can find a majority of these fossils in the lower and base part of the Bellevue formation.
-The top of Bellevue along with parts of the base are difficult to access and potentially dangerous.
+There are larger fragments of bryozoa as well as vinlandostrophia in comparison to the Fairview and Kope formations, which can be found in the lower and base portions of the formation.

-Fossil Identification of Maysville Specimens

-Overview
+Fossil identification

-Fossil collecting is prevalent in the Cincinnati tri-state area among Kentucky, Indiana, and Ohio.
+Fossil collecting is prevalent in the Cincinnati Arch in Kentucky, Indiana, and Ohio.
 Roadcuts such as Maysville provide a unique opportunity for fossil hunters to view well preserved fossils in relatively open stratigraphy layers.
-Many of the fossils found are often loose and scattered among the rock.
-With some being found in larger chunks or slabs of rock.
+Many of the fossils found are often loose and scattered among the rock, with some being found in larger chunks or slabs of rock.
 They can be found whole or fragmented.

-Two written sources for Maysville fossil identification are the books: Fossils of Ohio and Cincinnati Fossils.
+The plethora of fossils in the area has drawn the attention of amateur and professional fossil hunters.
+This location in particular is home to the amateur fossil collecting and geologist association, the Dry Dredgers.